Best paint colors to make your front door pop

 Give your friends and family a peaceful and inviting welcome as they step through your blue front door.
 An easy and elegant way to refresh your exterior, blue will brighten your entry and create an exciting pop of color.
 For a bright and free-spirited hue, try Behr’s Partly Cloudy or Valspar’s Celestial Blue.

 Green offers subtle hints of spring and foliage and is the color of good fortune.
 Green is the perfect color to experiment with both neutral and vibrant tones.
-A pale, muted gray creates a polished look while a vibrant green is more playful and bold.
+A pale, muted green creates a polished look while a vibrant green is more playful and bold.
 Try SW 6732 Organic Green or Benjamin Moore’s Shades of Spring.